Shooting Star Candlestick Pattern

 Trading Analysis of the Inverted Hammer Candle

-A buy is completed when a candlestick closes above neckline, this is opening of the candle to the left side of this setup.
-The neckline point in this instance creates the resistance zone.
+A buy action is confirmed when a candlestick closes above the neckline, marking the opening of the candle on the left side of this setup.
+Here, the neckline establishes the resistance zone.

 prevent orders for the buy trades ought to be set few pips underneath lowest fee on the most latest low.